TykTechnologies/tyk-docs/tyk-docs/content/shared/pump-config.md

 ENV: <b>TYK_PMP_PUMPS_MONGOAGGREGATE_META_USEMIXEDCOLLECTION</b><br />
 Type: `bool`<br />

-If set to `true` your pump will store analytics to both your organisation defined collections z_tyk_analyticz_aggregate_{ORG ID} and your org-less tyk_analytics_aggregates collection.
+If set to `true` your pump will store analytics to both your organization defined collections z_tyk_analyticz_aggregate_{ORG ID} and your org-less tyk_analytics_aggregates collection.
 When set to 'false' your pump will only store analytics to your org defined collection.